Closed captioning: Caption channels

 The Line 21 data stream can consist of data from several data channels multiplexed together.
 Odd field 1 can have four data channels: two separate synchronized captions (CC1, CC2) with caption-related text, such as website URLs (T1, T2).
 Even field 2 can have five additional data channels: two separate synchronized captions (CC3, CC4) with caption related text (T3, T4), and Extended Data Services (XDS) for Now/Next EPG details.
 XDS data structure is defined in CEA-608.

 As CC1 and CC2 share bandwidth, if there is a lot of data in CC1, there will be little room for CC2 data and is generally only used for the primary audio captions.
 Similarly, CC3 and CC4 share the second even field of line 21.
 Since some early caption decoders supported only single field decoding of CC1 and CC2, captions for SAP in a second language were often placed in CC2.
 This led to bandwidth problems, and the U.S. Federal Communications Commission (FCC) recommendation is that bilingual programming should have the second caption language in CC3.
-Many Spanish television networks such as Univision and Telemundo, for example, provides English subtitles for many of its Spanish programs in CC3.
+Many Spanish television networks such as Univision and Telemundo, for example, offer English subtitles for many of its Spanish programs in CC3.
+Conversely, the now-defunct Qubo Channel used CC3 to provide Spanish subtitles for numerous English programs.
 Canadian broadcasters use CC3 for French translated SAPs, which is also a similar practice in South Korea and Japan.

 Ceefax and Teletext can have a larger number of captions for other languages due to the use of multiple VBI lines.
 However, only European countries used a second subtitle page for second language audio tracks where either the NICAM dual mono or Zweikanalton were used.